segnbi/techat/README.md

 # Techat

-Techat is an discussion forum web application centered on technology stuffs.
+Techat is an discussion forum web application centered on web technology stuffs.
 The web application includes these features:

 - Account creation